lc-studios-mc/scp-dystopia-2.0-attempt/INSTALL.md

 ⚠️ You can only do this on Windows or Linux.

-### Installing required tools
+### Installing the required tools

-> [!NOTE]
-> For Linux, I will not be explaining how to install the required tools.
-> (I assume you can search it on your own)

-Summary of required tools:
+The required tools:
 - Git
 - pnpm
 - Node.js

-Open up your terminal.
-You will be typing many commands. ⌨️

-Windows:
+On Windows, open your terminal and run:
 ```bash
 winget install Git.Git
 winget install pnpm.pnpm
 winget install OpenJS.NodeJS.LTS
 ```

+On Linux, I assume you can search it on your own.

 Verify installation of each tool:
 ```bash
 git --version
 pnpm --version
 node --version
 ```

-<ins>For Node.js, you might have to restart your computer.</ins>
+<ins>You might have to restart your computer.</ins>

+### Clone the repository

+TODO